signaldatascience/R-curriculum/day01/day1.md

 What variables does `df` include?
 Check the documentation to figure out what `midparentHeight` is!

-* This time, the dataframe has a lot of different columns.
+* This time, the data frame has a lot of different columns.
 You can use the `names()` function to show the column names of `df` (you'll note that the output of `names(df)` is the same as the output of `colnames(df)`), and for a specific column `col` you can access it with the `$` operator, like so: `df$childHeight`.
 You can access and modify columns just like any other variable (with some small exceptions).

 * **Interlude:** Go back to the linear fits you made for the infant mortality database.
 Call `names(summary(linear_fit))` and figure out how to access the adjusted R-squared statistic directly instead of having to print out the entire summary of a linear fit every single time.

 * The `gender` variable is encoded as a **factor**, which we'll cover in greater depth later.
 For now, since we want to run linear regressions including gender, we want to turn it into a *binary numeric variable*, with values 0 and 1.
 Use a combination of arithmetic and `as.numeric()` to do so, and be sure to keep track of which gender you assign to each of 0 and 1.

-The `dplyr` package is one of Hadley Wickham's most commonly used R packages and is particularly useful for the straightforward manipulation of dataframes.
+The `dplyr` package is one of Hadley Wickham's most commonly used R packages and is particularly useful for the straightforward manipulation of data frames.
 Look through Wickham's [`dplyr` tutorial](https://www.dropbox.com/sh/i8qnluwmuieicxc/AACsepZJvULCKkbIxK9KP-6Ea/dplyr-tutorial.pdf?dl=0) and answer the questions with your partner.

 Feel free to refer back to the tutorial or to the inbuilt documentation as you use `dplyr` to continue analyzing the `GaltonFamilies` dataset.